octobercms/docs/cms-pages.md

         {% endfor %}
     </ul>

 The default variables and Twig extensions provided by October are described in the [Markup Guide](markup).
+The overall sequence the handlers are executed is described in the [Dynamic layouts](layouts#dynamic-layouts) article.

 <a name="handling-forms" class="anchor" href="#handling-forms"></a>
 ### Handling forms